Critical Analysis of a Jewish Leader: Gideon the Judge

 However, relying upon G-d is not the same thing as relying upon a

 miracle.
-On the contrary, they are
+On the contrary, they are the antithesis of each other.
+The term

-the situation in which Gideon, having only theoretical faith in G-d, refrained
+relying upon a miracle would describe the situation in which Gideon, having

-from acting at all and, instead, merely waited for G-d Himself to destroy the
+merely waited for G-d Himself to destroy the offending altar and to raise in

-offending altar and to raise in its place an altar of His Own.
+its place an altar of His Own.
 Such a miracle would have rendered Gideon s

 heretofore dangerous task completely unnecessary.
-Clearly, G-d does not want Gideon to rely
+Clearly, G-d does not want

-rely upon Him, and only upon Him.
-What
+Gideon to actually rely upon Him, and only upon Him.
+What does this mean?
+It

-according to His Plan.
+and place according to His Plan.
 Here G-d is teaching Gideon an important

 lesson.
 As a leader of the Jewish people, Gideon must first perform the